benjaminchong99/uropdatamining/README.md

 functions:

-- infoboxElement(): start of finding infobox by first finding the pageid of the Wikipedia page using urlGetPageidElement.
+- infoboxElement(): start of finding infobox.

-- infoboxElementPageid(data): obtain the pageid of the Wikipedia page and run the search for the infobox.
+- infoboxElementPageid(data): obtain pageid of the Wikipedia page and run the search for the infobox.

-- runElementTable(finallyPageid): start to obtain the JSON file and search for the presennce of infobox using the variable urlFindTable.
+- runElementTable(finallyPageid): obtain JSON file and search for the presennce of infobox using the variable urlFindTable.

-- checkElementExistence(data): confirms whether there is the existence of the infobox of the keyword searched.
+- checkElementExistence(data): confirms the existence of the infobox of the keyword searched.

 ### outline.js